United States - Agriculture

-The US provided US$225 million, or 20%, of its total agricultural ODA in the form of core contributions to multilateral organizations in 2019 (DAC average: 47%).
-This low share was mainly due to the US’ large bilateral portfolio on agriculture and food security.
-Top recipients included the World Bank’s International Development Association (12% of total agriculture ODA), the Food and Agriculture Organisation (5%), and the African Development Fund (2%).
+The US provided US$253 million, or 22%, of its total agricultural ODA in the form of core contributions to multilateral organizations in 2020 (DAC average: 47%).
+This low share was mainly due to the US’ large bilateral portfolio in agriculture and food security.
+Top recipients included the World Bank’s International Development Association (IDA;14% of total agriculture ODA), the Food and Agriculture Organization (FAO; 5%), and the African Development Fund (ADF; 2%).

 Food security is a key theme of the US’ work on agriculture

 US food security efforts encompass food assistance, agricultural and rural economic development, and nutrition.
 The focus on food security is reflected in the updated State Department and the United States Agency for International Development’s (USAID’s) Joint Strategic Plan FY2012-2026, which cites the US Global Food Security Strategy 2022-2026 as an instrument to implement its overall strategic objectives.
 US food security efforts encompass food assistance, agricultural and rural economic development, and nutrition.